dansheffler/dtsheffler.com/_teaching/latin/syllabus.md

 ----------------- ----

-You will be expected to complete short homework assignments to be submitted on-line at [dansheffler.com/latin](http://www.dansheffler.com/latin).
-These will mostly consist of short, timed, multiple choice quizzes as a brief way to keep the students accountable to do the reading thoroughly.
+You will be expected to complete short homework assignments to be submitted on-line at [canvas.instructure.com](https://canvas.instructure.com).
+These will mostly consist of short, timed, multiple choice quizzes as a brief way to keep you accountable to do the reading thoroughly.
 The expectation is that you will read the assigned passage for the week, parse all the grammar, and comprehend the basic meaning of what is being said. *After* you have thus prepared, you should log onto the course on my website and answer the handful of questions about the passage.
 An example question might be:

 > What case is *colono* in line 304?
 >